 But just some plain chalk paint wasn’t cutting it for me so I bought some studs.
 The flat triangles are from JoAnn’s Fabric and the spikes are from Amazon:

 I used Rub n Buff on the stems, twisted some gold wire for the top, and simply pushed the wire and triangle studs in place.
 It’s that simple.
 Now the cone studs needed some hot glue.
-They all can be removed very easily and I will totally reuse all the studs when the pumpkins are going bad.
+They all can be removed easily, and I will reuse all the studs when the pumpkins are going bad.

 Oh, and one of them got some glitter nail polish polka dots which my daughter snatched up for her room.